alexbabez/UHQ-Token-Checker/README.md

 ## 💬 **Contact & Support**

-For questions or support, feel free to reach out via Discord: `termwave_`.
+For questions or support, feel free to reach out via Discord: `peg2`.

 **Happy checking and enjoy your Discord boosts!** 🎉